Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 // mark all notifications as read instance.markNotificationsAsRead('all')

-// force checking for updates
-instance.poll()

 // fetch specific messages
-// returns a promise with the found entries too (they also get published via the stream) instance.poll({
+// returns a promise with the found entries too
+// (they also get published via the stream when "publishToStream" is true) instance.get({
-  limit: 5, // defaults to batch size
+  limit: 5,                                    // defaults to the batch size
   offset: 0,                                   // defaults to 0
-  where: { createdAt: { $lt: 'timestamp' } },
   includeDeleted: false,                       // defaults to true
   order: 'createdAt',                          // defaults to "id"
   direction: 'DESC',                           // defaults to ASC
+  status: ['draft', 'published', 'scheduled'], // defaults to published only
-  publishToStream: false // defaults to true
+  publishToStream: false,                      // defaults to true
+  where: { createdAt: { $lt: 'timestamp' } }   // defaults to no filter
 })

 // return a promise with the unread notifications count